Each year, King Carl XVI Gustaf personally presents a diploma to the winners during a stately ceremony in the Stockholm Concert Hall.

 The Laureates receive a document confirming the prize amount and sign their names in a guestbook, thereby joining hundreds of famous predecessors.

 Nobel week in Stockholm

 The Laureates (except for the Nobel Peace Laureate) arrive in Stockholm.

 The Laureates deliver their lectures.
 The institutions awarding the prizes arrange press conferences, receptions and dinners.

-The Nobel Foundation holds a reception for all the Laureates.
+The Nobel Foundation and the Royal Swedish Academy of Sciences host a joint reception for all the Laureates at the Nordic Museum.

 The Nobel Prize Award Ceremony is held in the Stockholm Concert Hall, where the King of Sweden presents each Laureate with a Nobel Prize Medal and a Nobel Prize Diploma.
 A televised banquet is then held at Stockholm City Hall.

 The festivities conclude with dinner at the Royal Palace.